-You must obtain your hearing aids from a NationsHearing provider.
+You must obtain your hearing exam from a NationsHearing provider.
 Please call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week, or visit their website at members.nationsbenefits.com/hap to schedule an appointment.

-- One (1) routine hearing exam per calendar year. - One fitting and evaluation for hearing aids per calendar - Up to two (2) hearing aids per calendar year.
+- One (1) routine hearing exam per calendar year. - One fitting and evaluation for hearing aids per calendar - Your flex card benefit can also be used at other hearing services providers or retailers.